-The founder of Real Nutrition NYC is a TV-spot regular and a busy mom, so Shapiro values easy snacks she can enjoy quickly, but that don’t sacrifice nutrition.
+Founder of Real Nutrition NYC, Amy Shapiro, MS, RD, CDN, is a TV-spot regular and a busy mom, so Shapiro values easy snacks she can enjoy quickly, but that don’t sacrifice nutrition.
 Cue her (healthy) obsession with nut butter spread on high fiber crackers, like Mary’s Gone Crackers, brown rice cakes, or GG Bran Crispbreads.

 As for which spread she goes for, “my nut butters vary, but all are organic and without added sugar or oils,” Shapiro says.
 One of her faves is Just Great Stuff’s Powdered Organic Peanut Butter, which is lower in calories and fat, but keeps her satisfied between meals.

-By late afternoon Lupiani’s usually famished, having put in an already-full day of parenting, running (her exercise of choice), and working as Miraval Resort’s in-spa nutritionist.
+By late afternoon Junelle Lupiani, RD is usually famished, having put in an already-full day of parenting, running (her exercise of choice), and working as Miraval Resort’s in-spa nutritionist.
 So she goes for one cup of shelled, organic soybeans with a dash of Tamari, an organic soy sauce, to help get her to dinner.